Gordon999/Pi_Hailo_Wildlife_3/README.md

 right clicking on the 6/13 button (in the image above) will zoom in to help with focussing the camera.

-To mask an area of detection right click on the review window (when NOT ZOOMED).
+To mask an area of detection LEFT click on the review window (when NOT ZOOMED).
 The masking is based on a 32 x 32 grid.
+RIGHT / MIDDLE button click with CLEAR or SET FULL MASK

 To move window when ZOOMED click on review image.